ILIAS-eLearning/ILIAS/components/ILIAS/TestQuestionPool/PRIVACY.md

 but always at both.

 ## Data being stored

-- **Hint Tracking of Questions by User**:
-  Keyed via the "active_id", the information about users who have received "hints" during answering a question, is tracked.
-  This information is revealed in solution views in the Test module to the users themselves as well as users with administrative permissions on the objects and those users who have permission to work on manual scoring and corrections.
-  The data is required for keeping track of and adjusting scoring in question-usage.

 - **Authorship of Questions**:
   Authors of questions are stored in the TestQuestionPool as reference to the users id.
   The data is required for copyright purposes as well as to enable communication with the author.